ISS-Security/project_sharing/descriptions/060_token_authorization.md

     - Allow users to see their own token in their account page

 4. API+App: Add features in App to view all resources
+  - Ensure your API not only allows for authentication, but can now create/find one or more resources that belong to accounts
+  - Ensure that your Web App has views to create/retrieve resources
   - Users can see their account information
   - Users can see all resources they own
   - Users can see all resources they are shared with others